Roblox oof

 From Wikipedia, the free encyclopedia

 The Roblox oof (also known simply as "oof") is a sound effect that plays when a player dies or resets in the online video game platform Roblox.
-It also plays as a sound test when the player changes the volume bar in the settings tab.
-It originated from 2000 video game Messiah, and was later adopted by Roblox as the platform's default death sound.
+It originated from the 2000 video game Messiah and was later adopted by Roblox as the platform's default death sound.
 The sound became an Internet meme due to its humorous nature.
-Composer Tommy Tallarico would claim he was the creator of the sound in 2019, and stated the use of the effect was copyright infringement.
-Roblox removed from the platform as a free sound on July 2022, though an agreement was reached to offer it as a paid one.
-Several years later, the sound was reinstated after an exposé was published that debunked Tallarico's claim.
+Video game composer Tommy Tallarico claimed ownership of the copyright to the sound in 2019 and stated that its use was copyright infringement.
+Tallarico also claimed that he had personally created the sound, despite Messiah's credits also crediting Joey Kuras, a sound designer then employed by Tallarico, with designing the game's sounds alongside him, and the sound effect's metadata crediting Kuras with its creation.
+Roblox removed the sound from the platform as a free asset in July 2022, though an agreement was reached to offer it as a paid one.
+In November 2022, British video essayist Hbomberguy published an exposé that disputed Tallarico's claim that he had created the sound effect.
+In July 2025, Roblox announced that it would bring back the "oof" sound in a video posted on its social media accounts, nearly three years after its removal and replacement.

 Origin